KodyJKing/smc64/README.md

 A few isolated features were written primarily by coding agents.
 I still use agents extensively for rote refactoring.

-I have made moderate use of agents for static analysis via [Ghidra MCP](https://github.com/LaurieWired/GhidraMCP).
+Most of the reverse engineering for this project was done by humans, but I have made moderate use of agents for static analysis via [Ghidra MCP](https://github.com/LaurieWired/GhidraMCP).

 I don't use AI generated art in this project.